yuanqing/bbb/README.md

 0.015
 ```

-You would typically pipe the results to a file for further analysis:
+You would typically redirect the results to a file for further analysis:

 ```
 $ bbb 1000 -- "./foo < bar" > results